MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-deploy.md

 ---
-title: Deploy an AWS Web Application Workload to Azure
+title: Deploy an AWS Web Application to Azure
 description: Learn how to deploy an AWS web application to Azure and validate your deployment.
 author: paolosalvatori
 ms.author: paolos